gigafied/minion/getting_started.md

 	});

-By doing this, you tell MinionJS that <code>com.example.Example</code> has two dependencies and to make sure those dependencies are loaded and defined before <code>com.example.Example</code> is defined.
+By doing this, you tell MinionJS that <code>example.Example</code> has two dependencies and to make sure those dependencies are loaded and defined before <code>example.Example</code> is defined.

 If you specify dependencies, MinionJS store's references to those dependencies under <code>this.__imports</code>

 This means you can do things like this:

-	minion.define("com.example", {
+	minion.define("example", {

 		require : [
-			"com.example.Dependency1",
+			"example.Dependency1",
-			"com.example.Dependency2"
+			"example.Dependency2"
 		],

 		Example : minion.extend("minion.Class", {